 Morgan’s Wonderland has partnered with CRIT USA to offer additional rehabilitation opportunities for patients and a recreational outlet for families whose children are undergoing treatment.
 Typical physical therapy sessions make use of outdoor playground equipment and other attractions at Morgan’s Wonderland.
 For more information, visit www.CRITUSA.org.

 STRAPS (South Texas Regional Adaptive and Paralympic Sports)

-Thanks to generous donors, STRAPS now offers athletes of all ages with physical disabilities the opportunity for sports competition in eight programs – wheelchair soccer, powerchair soccer, Paralympic soccer, goalball (a sport similar to soccer for visually impaired athletes), wheelchair football, wheelchair basketball, wheelchair softball and Boccia.
+Thanks to generous donors, STRAPS now offers athletes of all ages with physical disabilities the opportunity for sports competition in eight programs – wheelchair soccer, powerchair soccer, Paralympic soccer, goalball (a sport developed for individuals with visual impairments), wheelchair football, wheelchair basketball, wheelchair softball and Boccia.
 STRAPS is already a recognized community partner of the United States Olympic Committee (Paralympic Division) as a U. S. Paralympic Sports Club.
-STRAPS athletes pursue scholarships to play Paralympic sports in college and membership on Paralympic national teams.
+STRAPS athletes strive to improve their quality of life through adaptive and Paralympic-style sports.
+They also pursue scholarships to play Paralympic sports in college and membership on Paralympic national teams.
 Additional information can be found at www.STRAPSsports.com.

 How Interested Individuals Can Help Morgan’s Wonderland and/or The Academy